21 Arthritis Facts: It's A Game Changer

 Fact or myth?
 People with arthritis may be able to tell you when the weather will turn cold or rainy better than your local meteorologist.

 Patients with arthritis will swear by this statement, although it is frequently challenged by scientists.
-However, some studies show that weather changes, like falling barometric pressure and temperature drops can increase pain.
+However, some studies show that weather changes, like a falling barometric pressure and temperature drops can increase pain.
 Tufts New England Medical Center conducted research and found that for every 10 degree drop in temperature an incremental increase in arthritis pain occurred.

 Researchers suspect the reason these changes may happen is because atmospheric changes like a falling barometric pressure can increase swelling in the joint capsule.
 It simply could be chance too.